TejasBhovad/docs/docs/intro.md

 :::note

-If your program uses Math functions use `gcc filename.c -o out -lm` instead
+- If your program uses Math functions use `gcc filename.c -o out -lm` instead

+- You can create a new directory named `foldername` in linux using `mkdir foldername` command

 :::